Mamdouh93Murad/my-store/README.md

     <img alt="Follow Me on LinkedIn" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white">
 </a>

-A Web Application for an online Store to sell products using The Application has been built using **Angular** and **Angular-Material** to give dynamic and responsive experience.
+A Web Application for an online Store to sell products The Application has been built using **Angular** and **Angular-Material** to give dynamic and responsive experience.

 ## Basic Info